Boone Trace

 In more recent years, Rockcastle County has undergone a transition as the coal industry declined.
 The county has sought to diversify its economy by attracting tourism and promoting its natural beauty.
 With its scenic landscapes, including the beautiful Rockcastle River and the Daniel Boone National Forest, the area has become a popular destination for outdoor enthusiasts and nature lovers.
 Rockcastle County's charming small towns, historic sites, and events like the annual Pumpkin Festival contribute to its unique appeal and continue to shape its ongoing story.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Rockcastle County, Kentucky.
+This timeline provides a condensed summary of the historical journey of Rockcastle County, Kentucky.